petern48/open-source-contribs/README.md

 # open-source-contribs

-A list of links to help with tracking my open source contributions.
-"Pull request" refer to pull requests I've submitted.
-"Issue" may refer to new issues I've submitted, issues I've answered a question to, or issues I've contributed to the discussion for.
-Note, it's possible for some of these to still be in progress.
+A list of links to track my open source contributions.
+The purpose of this page is partly for display, but also just for me to track my PRs across multiple repos.
+Enjoy!

 [ClickHouse](https://github.com/ClickHouse/ClickHouse) - A real-time analytics DBMS

 - Pull Requests:

   - [pull request #69657](https://github.com/ClickHouse/ClickHouse/pull/69657): New feature: Added the ability to dynamically filter logs using regular expressions defined in the config file (in review)
-  - [pull request #68989](https://github.com/ClickHouse/ClickHouse/pull/68989): New feature: Added an (efficient) arrayUnion() function
+  - [pull request #68989](https://github.com/ClickHouse/ClickHouse/pull/68989): New feature: Added an arrayUnion() function, providing a more efficient and developer-friendly alterative to the previous workaround
   - [pull request #68455](https://github.com/ClickHouse/ClickHouse/pull/68455): Bug Fix: Fixed a bug where TRIM() throws an unexpected exception for a certain edge case (in review)
   - [pull request #68164](https://github.com/ClickHouse/ClickHouse/pull/68164): New feature: Added a new setting that allows users to set IF NOT EXISTS behavior by default
   - [pull request #67334](https://github.com/ClickHouse/ClickHouse/pull/67334): New feature: Added an alias for window functions